sinonjs/fake-timers/Readme.md

 * Implements global functions like `setTimeout`, `setInterval` and so on
 * Provides a `Date` object

 In addition in browser environment lolex provides a `performance` implementation that gets its time from the clock.
-In Node environments lolex provides a `nextTick` implementation that is synchronized with the clock - and a `process.hrtime` shim that works with the clock.
+In Node.js environments lolex provides a `nextTick` implementation that is synchronized with the clock - and a `process.hrtime` shim that works with the clock.

 ## Documentation